beyondgrep/ack3/DESIGN.md

 * The detection of whether a file is text or not is decided by Perl's `-T` operator.

-* Filetype detection is only through user-defined rules.
+* Filetype detection is only through user-defined rules.  ack will not shell out to `file` or any similar utilities.

 * ack must be able to be run under taint mode.